cb1kenobi/resume/README.md

 * Key architect of the Titanium Mobile Web platform using the modern HTML5 and CSS3 APIs
 * Developed the Titanium Mobile Command Line Interface (CLI) using Node.js
-	- Included a plugin system allowing third party commands and hooks
 * Created the Titanium Windows Hybrid platform that wraps Titanium Mobile Web apps in a native C# shell and exposes native reflection APIs
 * Redesigned Titanium Mobile Android, iOS, and Mobile Web build scripts to incorporate validation and parallelization
 * Manage several key systems including the Jenkins CI server and Titanium module verification